leon-zanker/bfi/README.md

 ## Usage

-The interpreter expects its first argument to be the code to be interpreted the raw string and its standard input to be any input for the program from the first argument as well as outputting any program output to stdout.
+- Specify the input for the brainfuck program through stdin (pipe into the process or otherwise read from the terminal)
+- Specify the program to run as the first argument
+- Output goes to stdout

 Examples (Unix):